chehanr/chehanr.github.io/src/content/posts/20230505-validation-with-express-js-middleware-fp-ts-and-zod.md

 This middleware will look at the `err` parameter and matches it against a list of `Error` classes that we know of.
 Here we are doing that against the previously created `RequestValidationError` error.
 Then, thanks to `instanceof` and type guards, we are able to extract properties from the error and map them to a JSON response and send it down with the correct status code.

-It is important to register this middleware after your routes to get it working.
+It is important to register this middleware after your routes to get it working:

 ```ts
 // ./src/index.ts